|State website:||www.floridaredistricting.org, Florida House, Florida Senate|

 The ballot initiatives known as Amendments 5 and 6 (which became Art.
 III, §§ 20 and 21 of the Florida Constitution when passed in 2010), were precleared by the Department of Justice on May 31, 2011.
 A challenge to Amendment 6 was rejected on September 9; the decision was affirmed on January 31.

 Congress: On February 9, 2012, the state legislature passed SB 1174, which was signed on Feb.
 16. The plan was precleared on April 30, 2012.
 On July 10, 2014, the congressional plan was struck down in state court with respect to two districts.
 Pursuant to the court's order, the state legislature passed SB 2-A on August 11, which was signed on August 13.
-The court ruled that the new map was valid; 2014 elections will be held under the 2012 map.
+The court ruled that the new map was valid for 2016, but 2014 elections were held under the 2012 map.
 The case went up on appeal; on July 9, 2015, the Florida Supreme Court held that substantially more portions of the 2012 map were invalid, and returned the case for a more extensive redrawing of the lines before the 2016 election.
 A special session ended on August 21, 2015, without an agreed plan; the legislature has now asked the Florida trial court to redraw the lines.

 State leg.: On February 9, 2012, the state legislature passed SJR 1176, a joint resolution the governor need not sign.
 On March 9, the state Supreme Court approved state House districts and struck down the state Senate plan.
 On March 27, 2012, the state legislature passed SJR 2-B (a revised Senate plan), which was approved by the state Supreme Court.
 The House and Senate plans were both precleared on April 30, 2012.
 On July 28, 2015, in the face of a court challenge, the Senate admitted that the new plan was again drawn with an undue influence of partisanship, and agreed to redraw the plan by November 9, 2015.